Skip to main content

 At Architecture Review

-Before implementing a new module, AI analysis can evaluate the proposed design against known vulnerability patterns.
-“If you implement authentication this way, there’s an attack vector when…” — that kind of feedback before a single line of code is written.
+This is where the value compounds.
+Before implementing a new module, AI analysis evaluates the proposed design against known vulnerability patterns — “If you implement authentication this way, there’s an attack vector when…” — delivering that feedback before a single line of code is written.

 In Continuous Integration

-The CI/CD pipeline includes a security analysis step that goes beyond what traditional SAST offers.
-It doesn’t just look for patterns — it evaluates complete flows and generates reports with enough context for the developer to understand why something is a risk, not just which line causes it.
+Finally, the CI/CD pipeline includes a security analysis step that goes beyond what traditional SAST offers.
+Rather than matching patterns, it evaluates complete flows and generates reports with enough context for the developer to understand why something is a risk, not just which line causes it.

 For companies that already have an enterprise API strategy, the security of the code behind those endpoints is especially critical.
 A poorly secured API is an open invitation.